rojo-rbx/rojo.space/docs/properties.md

 | QFont                                               | `Studio.Font`                   | ❌ | ❌ | ❌ |

 ## Properties in Project Files
 The type of each property has an **implicit** and **explicit** format.
+The [Project format page](../project-format#instance-property-value) decribes these formats in more detail.

 For example, the Anchored property can be defined implicitly as a boolean:

 ```json
 "Anchored": false